Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 to the bottom of rivers.txt.
 Next, modify the Ganga line to add the Gomti-Ganga confluence:

-#####Ganga;Ganga headwaters,Yamuna-Ganga,Gomti-Ganga,Ghaghara-Ganga,Son-Ganga,Gandak-Ganga,STG-Ganga,Kosi-Ganga,Mahananda-Ganga,Farakka Barrage,Hardinge Bridge,Brahmaputra-Ganga,Meghna-Ganga,Ganga mouth
+#####Ganga;Ganga headwaters,Yamuna-Ganga,*_Gomti-Ganga,_*Ghaghara-Ganga,Son-Ganga,Gandak-Ganga,STG-Ganga,Kosi-Ganga,Mahananda-Ganga,Farakka Barrage,Hardinge Bridge,Brahmaputra-Ganga,Meghna-Ganga,Ganga mouth
 Save rivers.txt and close.

 - Open structures.txt.
 We will add a new dam on the Gomti river, with a dead storage of 3000 MCM.
 Because this is the only structure on the Gomti river, we know it will fall between the nodes Gomti headwaters and Gomti-Ganga.
 Add the dam by adding the line to the end of structures.txt: